mwinding/connectome_analysis/README.md

-scripts to manipulate, process, and analyze the Drosophila larval brain connectome
+Scripts to manipulate, process, and analyze the Drosophila larval brain connectome

-the associated tools have been reimplemented in mwinding/connectome_tools repo
+The associated tools in connectome_tools_deprecated have been reimplemented in the connectome_tools repo with updated features, https://github.com/mwinding/connectome_tools